Preethamalladu/DMDD-Presentation/index.md

 ## Understanding Maya Scripting

-In the first week of the project we have gone through the process on how we can automate tasks in Maya using python and mel, we acquired knowledge about scripting from, Proffersor Nick Brown and through various other sites.
+In the first week of the project I have gone through the process on how to automate tasks in Maya using python and mel, it acquired knowledge about scripting from, Proffersor Nick Brown and through various other sites.

-### Things we learnt
+### Things learnt

 > How to Translate and Rotate an object in 3D space